Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-01/readme.md

 For example, let us say you would like to connect to the cloud based ‘snowflake’ database while using ADS.
 A good language choice for this would be Python since (a) it is a directly supported ADS language, and (b) it has native ‘snowflake’ connector.
 When using Python in ADS, you can invoke scripts from the Terminal Window, or within a Juypter notebook.
 In either case, you now can use Python language constructs (e.g., variables, arrays, loops and branches) to implement complex logic that is ultimately rendered as ‘snowSQL’ statements (snowflake’s SQL dialect).

+Alternatively, you could use an ODBC driver, connecting to just about any database, and then use PowerShell to invoke _System.Data_ assemblies that can move and transform data.

 ## What about 'Management Studio'?
 When asked of Microsoft and early adopters if Azure Data Studio is a *replacement* for SQL Server Management Studio (SSMS), the most common responses are “not yet if you are a Data Base Administrator”, or “yes if you are primarily a SQL Developer”.
 However, I think these replies are a bit short sighted since ADS is much broader in scope than SSMS (a Windows only management application, and only for SQL Server).
 As *startling* as it may sound, Azure Data Studio at its core is largely 'database', 'platform', and 'language' agnostic.
 While it is true that ‘SQL Server’ was the first ADS supported database (and will likely continue to enjoy priority status), Microsoft is implementing support for third-party databases, despite the aforementioned 'SSMS' functionality gaps for DBAs.

 The bigger picture however is based on the very architecture of ADS, which puts the ‘user community’ in the driver’s seat; whether creating simple enhancements, or developing highly functional extensions and placing them in the integrated ‘Extensions Marketplace’.

 Azure Data Studio is truly a new and open breed of software, which will certainly complement, if not eventually replace *multiple programs* that sit prominently on many of our desktops.
 Even the word ‘replace’ in this context seems insufficient, since ADS *integrates* formerly disparate applications under a single roof.
 And this is precisely where I think things will get interesting for all Data Professionals.

 ## Opening Azure Data Studio

 Since you are Reading this book, it's assumed that you have already downloaded and installed Azure Data Studio (ADS).
-If this is *not* the case, you can enter: Azure Data Studio into any search engine, or use this link: [](https://docs.microsoft.com/en-us/sql/azure-data-studio), and click on the **Download Azure Data Studio** link, and follow the instructions to install on your computer's operating system.
+If this is *not* the case, you can enter: **Azure Data Studio** into any search engine, or use this: [download link](https://docs.microsoft.com/en-us/sql/azure-data-studio), and follow the instructions to install on your local computer.

-> Note that Azure Data Studio does not include a *Database Server* within the download.
-If needed, you can download "SQL Server Express Edition", which is a lightweight and Free version of SQL Server.
+> Note that Azure Data Studio does not include a *Database Server* with the installation.
+If needed, you can download "SQL Server Express Edition", which is a lightweight and _Free_ version of SQL Server.
 All the examples is this book will work with [SQL Server Express 2019](https://go.microsoft.com/fwlink/?linkid=866658).

 As a quick guide, once you open ADS, you can refer to Figure 1-1 which displays the *regions* of Azure Data Studio that we will commonly reference:

 ![Figure 1-1.
 Azure Data Studio Window Regions](Figure_01_01.png)

-Figure 1-1.
-Azure Data Studio Window Regions

 [^ballmer]: https://www.theregister.co.uk/2000/07/31/ms_ballmer_linux_is_communism
 [^open]: https://www.infoworld.com/article/3253948/who-really-contributes-to-open-source.html
 [^license]: https://github.com/microsoft/azuredatastudio/blob/master/LICENSE.txt

 [^extensible]: https://bornsql.ca/blog/introducing-azure-data-studio

 [^postgresql]: For PostgreSQL support you first need to add the free PostgreSQL extension from Microsoft.
 This can be found in the ADS Extensions ‘Marketplace’
-{sample: false}